N3-uchimura/02_aozoraScraper/README.md

    npm install
    npm start
    ```

+# From exe

+1. Download exe file from release.
+2. DoubleClick on exe file and install.

+## Usage

-3. Select mode.
+1. Select mode.

 - GetFiles: Get zip files which contain book's txt data.
 Download to chrome's default dir.
 - GetBooks: Get all book data (name, nameruby).
 - GetAuthors: Get all author data (name, birthday, bod, about).
 - GetTitles: Get all book's data (name, format, authorname, translator).

-4. Set options.
+2. Set options.
    - Select target 'kana' (exept for GetAuthors).
      - all: Get all data.
      - others: Get only target 'kana'.
    - Select min and max for scraping. (only for GetAuthors).
-5. Press "Scraping" button.
+3. Press "Scraping" button.
-6. All finished, csv files will be on "resources/output" directory.
+4. All finished, csv files will be on "resources/output" directory.

 ## Features